-- (a) a petroleum well, pipeline, water observation bore or water supply bore; $or^{537}$ - (b) equipment or improvements on land that, under section 101, ceases to be in the area of an authority to prospect. - (3) The authority holder must, before the removal day, remove the equipment or improvements from the land, unless the owner of the land otherwise agrees.
+- (1) This section applies for equipment or improvements in the area of a petroleum authority or on access land for the authority that are being, or have been, used for an authorised activity for the authority. - (2) However, this section does not apply for- - (a) a petroleum well, pipeline, water observation bore or water supply bore; or - (b) equipment or improvements on land that, under section 101, ceases to be in the area of an authority to prospect. - (3) The authority holder must, before the removal day, remove the equipment or improvements from the land, unless the owner of the land otherwise agrees.